The TradingView integration

 Step 1: Make sure you select a Saxo instrument

 TradingView supports many different instruments and brokers.
-If you are already connected to your Saxo account, the search box in the top left of the TradingView window should automatically filter for Saxo FX crosses (see the picture below).
-You cannot trade FX crosses offered by other brokers through Saxo, so make sure you pick the right instrument!
+If you are already connected to your Saxo account, the search box in the top left of the TradingView window should automatically filter for Saxo instruments (see the picture below).
+You cannot trade instruments offered by other brokers through Saxo, so make sure you pick the right instrument!

 If you are not connected to your Saxo account, you can always find our instruments on this platform by selecting them from the search results manually, or by filtering for Saxo under All Exchanges: